alondraorn/DH150-UX/README.md

 [heuristic-6](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%206.png)

 ## **7: Flexibility and efficiency of use**
-For flight search, the user has to select their class preference, limiting their ability to see options for multiple classes at the same time <br />
+For flight searches, the user has to select their class preference, limiting their ability to see options for multiple classes at the same time <br />
 To book a cruise, the user is directed from the app to the desktop site <br />
 The user does not have an option to save their search result for later viewing <br />
-Severity rating: 1
+Severity rating: 2
 Why: There are minor issues that disrupt the user flow, however, information such as class preference are explained in more detail at the checkout page (harder to overcome for inexperienced users)

 [heuristic 7](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%207.png)

 ## **8: Aesthetic and minimalistic design**
-There are a lot of rated features and disclaimer information on the guest reviews section for hotels, making it hard for the user to sort through meaningful ratings of a particular hotel <br />
+There are a lot of rated features and disclaimer information on the guest reviews section for hotels, making it difficult for the user to sort through meaningful ratings of a particular hotel <br />
 There is an overload of information under each hotel (location, room option, features/amenities, fees, policies, and taxes); it is hard for users to discern the main things to know such as tourist taxes, minimum check-in age, etc. <br />
 Severity rating: 2
-Why: While there is minimal and sufficient information in the first pages of the search results, the abundance of information on the following pages causes users to miss crucial information and limits task efficiency
+Why: While there is minimal and sufficient information in the first few pages of the search results, the abundance of information on the following pages causes users to miss crucial information and limits task efficiency

 [heuristic-8](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%208.png)